 AMALA GRACE made a dramatic entrance into the world just before the break of dawn during a recent Los Angeles summer.
 She currently spends much of her day searching out new and improved beats to groove to, learning how to jump, practicing her twirls, reading picture books, and chowing down on milk.
 She is currently learning new words in English and Spanish.

-LEAH PATTERSON has been named a 2019 Top 10 Women In Film To Watch by Diversity In Cannes.
-She is a current finalist for the Half Initiative (Ryan Murphy TV) in-house director program.
-She is proud to be a part of changing industry standards by bringing on a team of diverse female filmmakers to create this film.
+LEAH PATTERSON has been named a 2019 Top 10 Women In Film To Watch by Diversity In Cannes and has also been selected for the Half Initiative (Ryan Murphy TV) in-house director program.
+On this film, she is proud to be a part of changing industry standards by bringing on a team of diverse female filmmakers.

 The film was developed from and is based on Norelle Scott's original play.
-Leah directed the play for the Short+Sweet Festival Hollywood, a 60+ play festival.
-She won Best Director of the festival.
+Leah directed the play for the Short+Sweet Festival Hollywood, a 60+ play festival and won Best Director of the festival.
 The play won Best Play and the City of Los Angeles People’s Choice Award.

 Leah is the Literary Manager for Los Angeles based Australian Theatre Company.
 She curates the popular Summer Reading Series.
-She was Assistant Director on ATC’s multi-award winning Speaking In Tongues.
-She has developed projects for Notice of Filming and worked in production on Ellen and late night talk shows.
+She has developed projects for Notice of Filming and worked in production on Ellen and late-night talk shows.

 NORELLE SCOTT is a New Zealand born playwright, screenwriter, and script consultant.
 Norelle adapted the screenplay Bridget and Iain from her play ‘Bridget and Iain’, which won the People’s Choice Award at Short+Sweet, Hollywood 2016.
 Norelle was commissioned by Lethal Set to write ‘mother/whaea/tama/son’ for the AK07 Festival.
 ‘Would I Lie To You?’ was an Adam Playwright Awards finalist and represented New Zealand at the British Council New Playwriting Awards.
-Her theatrical adaptation of Stevan Eldred-Grigg’s novel ‘Promise Not To Tell’ received critical acclaim for its productions in Auckland, Wellington, and London and was selected for the 4th Women Playwrights International Conference in Galway, Ireland.
+Her theatrical adaptation of Stevan Eldred-Grigg’s novel ‘Oracles and Miracles’ toured New Zealand to packed houses and enthusiastic reviews.
+Her play 'Promise Not To Tell' received critical acclaim for its productions in Auckland, Wellington, and London and was selected for the 4th Women Playwrights International Conference in Galway, Ireland.

 Film credits include ‘Rud’s Wife’ (short film) with Alison MacLean and ‘User Friendly’ (feature film) with Frank Stark and Gregor Nicholas.
 Her screenplay ‘Uncle’s Story’ (adapted from the novel by Witi Ihimaera) won the Antipodean Screenplay Award at the Cinema des Antipodes Festival in St. Tropez.